First Engineer Ernest Hayles of Newport Fire Brigade passed away very suddenly at home on 2 September 1906 aged 57.

 Before the end of the century he was hauled before Hampshire County Court on a charge of not having paid for goods supplied to his shop.
 His defence being that his wife conducted the shop business while he was busily employed by the fire brigade won little sympathy with His Honour who ordered him to make the payments by instalment.

-By 1901 the Press were reporting another man, Norris, as Newport's engineer although Ernest continued to attend fires and remained responsible as caretaker of the station.
-On one occasion in January 1902 he was so quick to attend a fire that he had the matter in hand on his own account before the remainder of the brigade arrived.
+By 1901 the Press were reporting another man, Norris, as Newport's engineer although Ernest continued to attend fires and remained responsible as caretaker of the station and equipment, including the Shand Mason manual pump now on display in the service training centre at Ryde.
+On one occasion in January 1902 he was so quick to attend a fire in the High Street that he had the matter in hand on his own account before the remainder of the brigade arrived.

 In April 1904 more controversy surrounded Ernest when he was accused of not properly cleaning the appliances after fires.
 He was also asked to explain multiple occasions of unapproved absence from the town - as the brigades sole paid employee, albeit as caretaker, he was required to apply for permission to be absent.
 In June of 1906 Ernest was again, as caretaker, in the thick of the action when the Malt and Hops took fire.